maxkvant/haskell-simplest-game/README.md

 ### A very simple game in haskell

-The goal of this game is to get to `x`.
+The goal of this game is to reach `x`.

 But one loses if goes to `o`.